General Information

 Finances

 The Archdiocese and high schools offer financial assistance to families of high school students.
 Each high school sets its own deadlines for applying for financial aid, so check with the school.
-It is important to note, however, that if you have elementary-age children, one application can be used for all the children in your family, even if they attend different school.
+It is important to note, however, that if you have elementary-age children, one application can be used for all the children in your family, even if they attend different schools.
+You should include all the children on one form and submit by November 30 so that the evaluation of need for your family is complete.
 Elementary tuition assistance applications must be in by the end of November.

-The tuition assistance application form is available beginning October 15 at www.ceflou.org or through your high school.
+The tuition assistance application form for the following school year is available beginning October 15 at www.ceflou.org or through your high school.
 For more information, please call (502)-634-1315.

 Most high schools also offer merit-based scholarships based on students’ performance on the placement test.
 Please be aware that the Kentucky High School Athletic Association has policies concerning financial aid, merit scholarships, and participation in varsity KHSAA-sponsored athletics.
 If you have concerns or questions, be in touch with your high school athletic director or the KHSAA.